 The Complainant is The Commissioners for HM Revenue and Customs, United Kingdom (“UK”), represented by Demys Limited, UK.

-The disputed domain name <hmrc-gov.tax> (the “Domain Name”) is registered with Tucows Inc. (the “Registrar”).
+The disputed domain name <hmrc-taxref.com> is registered with NameCheap, Inc. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 1, 2019.
-On May 1, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On May 1, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on May 3, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on May 3, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on September 30, 2020.
+On September 30, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On September 30, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on October 1, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on October 1, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-The Center appointed Nicholas Smith as the sole panelist in this matter on June 7, 2019.
+The Center appointed Steven A. Maier as the sole panelist in this matter on October 30, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.